umihoshijima/umihoshijima.github.io/research.md

 ### Kelp Forest grazers in Southeast Alaska
 {% include figure.html image="/assets/img/sabrina_ab.jpg" caption="Undergraduate Sabrina Garcia" position="right" width="300"  %}

+Subpolar regions experience huge seasonal changes in temperature and light availability.
+This seasonality, especially with regard to ocean acidification, is largely understudied and may play a critical role in the fate of these coastal subpolar ecosystems under global change.

- My postdoctoral work has focused on the interaction between marine grazers and the high seasonal fluctuation of pH and temperature in the kelp forests of Southeast Alaska!
-I take an energetics approach to understanding the limits of compensation, resilience, and plasticity to future change.
+My postdoctoral work focuses on the interaction between marine grazers and the high seasonal fluctuation of pH and temperature in the kelp forests of Southeast Alaska.
+This work takes place at the northernmost extent of *Macrocystis pyrifera* kelp beds, and is thus it is fascinating to see familiar species existing as a foundation species in a completely different system.

+Most of my work here revolves around the seasonal energy demands of kelp forest grazers across a range of taxonomic and functional groups.
+We are interested in how pH and temperature interact to affect the energetic tradeoffs an organism enacts to cope with its environment.
+This is being investigated as a combination of field and laboratory experiments.

+Check back more here for updates in the near future!

 <a id="purps"></a>
 ### Purple Sea Urchins in Southern California
-* Variability of seawater chemistry in a kelp forest environment is linked to *in situ* transgenerational effects in the purple sea urchin, *Strongylocentrotus purpuratus* (in press)

 In the California Current, the large-scale seasonal drivers of pH and temperature are relatively well-understood.
 Less poorly understood, however, is the spatiotemporally disparate local drivers – e.g. the ability of seasonally stratified water to create more intense low-pH/oxygen regimes in the nearshore, as well as the contributing effect of large-standing photosynthetic biomass (kelp, seagrass).
 I considered its potential to adapt stress-resistant populations, or conversely, the potential to create refugia to harbor vulnerable populations among the mosaic of pH and oxygen regimes throughout the coast.

+I ultimately found that *"the neighborhood your mommy lives in is important"* - that is, maternal exposure to kelp forest conditions confers larval resilience to ocean acidification.
+This may mean that protecting urchin environments will be critical for the fate of these key organisms under future change.

+I also found that these sites, only 100m apart on the benthos, had significantly different pH and oxygen regimes that were tied to the presence and absence of kelp.
+This makes the pH and oxygen conditions more "predictable" inside of the kelp forest.

 Published work:
 * **Umihiko Hoshijima** and Gretchen E. Hofmann.
 Variability of seawater chemistry in a kelp forest environment is linked to *in situ* transgenerational effects in the purple sea urchin, *Strongylocentrotus purpuratus*.
 [Frontiers in Marine Science] (10.3389/fmars.2019.00062](https://www.frontiersin.org/articles/10.3389/fmars.2019.00062/full).